MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-rest-client.md

 ### Register the web app

-Having a web API isn't enough however, as a web app is also needed to obtain an access token to access the web API you've created.
+It's not enough to have a web API, you also need a web app to obtain an access token to access the web API.

 Follow these steps to create the web app registration: